 4. Disconnect the main module

-You are not going to cause any electrical issue if you just start unplugging all the wires that go into the alarm main module because car alarms are separated and isolated from the factory wiring.
+You are not going to cause any electrical issues if you just start unplugging all the wires that go into the alarm main module because car alarms are separated and isolated from the factory wiring.
 So, removing all the wires that go into the alarm, will cause no interference with the vehicle operations.

 Go ahead and remove all the wires that go into the alarm main module.
-The wires going to the main module are for a radar sensor or a motion sensor, a door lock plug, antenna, and other sensors.
+The wires going to the main module are for a radar sensor or a motion sensor, a door lock plug, an antenna, and other sensors.

 5. Optional: Install a new alarm system

-Once you’ve disconnected all the wiring that goes into the main module and you have removed the main module, you can now either install a new alarm system or simply close the sub dash panel and go on your way.
+Once you’ve disconnected all the wiring that goes into the main module and you have removed the main module, you can now either install a new alarm system or simply close the sub-dash panel and go on your way.